Substance Abuse Support for Families

 Community Reinforcement and Family Training (CRAFT)

 The effective strategies practiced when substance abuse support for families takes place stem from the Community Reinforcement and Family Training approach (CRAFT), which was developed at the University of New Mexico by Robert Meyers, Ph.D. and colleagues.
 Practical Recovery’s therapists often work individually with couples and families, rather than offering “psycho-educational” groups and lectures typical of many other addiction facilities.
 Instead, we teach CRAFT strategies.
 CRAFT has been shown to be highly successful in getting addicted individuals to enter treatment, and is proven to be more successful than other approaches.
 We are one of the only addiction treatment centers in the country to offer this life-changing option.
+Our staff member Dr. Thaddeus Camlin is a certified CRAFT Therapist and available for individual and couples work.

 CRAFT Compared to “Intervention”